Advertiser Disclosure: We may earn a commission when you click carrier links. This never influences our rankings. Read our affiliate disclaimer

 1 line · taxes included

-• Choose T-Mobile, Verizon, or AT&T — switch networks from the app via Teleport
+- ✓Choose T-Mobile, Verizon, or AT&T — switch networks from the app via Teleport

-• 70GB priority data · 10GB hotspot (20GB on AT&T) · taxes and fees included
+- ✓Unlimited high-speed data · up to 20GB hotspot (varies by network) · taxes and fees included

-• No annual contract · cancel anytime
+- ✓No annual contract · cancel anytime

 Why it's #1 for Temecula / South IE